 • remove salts and toxins from the body.

-The description of the horse chestnut is also a list of ailments, the manifestations of which recipes with this plant can reduce.
-So, horse chestnut can become a medicine for hypertension, atherosclerosis, some heart ailments, venous congestion and vascular spasm, anemia, hemorrhoids, varicose veins, bronchitis and bronchial asthma, radiculitis, gout.
-The list goes on and on.
+The description of horse chestnut is also a list of ailments, the manifestations of which recipes with this plant can reduce.
+Thus, horse chestnut can become a medicine for hypertension, atherosclerosis, some heart ailments, venous stagnation and vascular spasm, anemia, hemorrhoids, varicose veins, bronchitis and bronchial asthma, radiculitis, gout.
+This list goes on and on.

-This video will tell you about all the healing properties of horse chestnut.
+This video will tell you everything healing properties horse chestnut.

 Contraindications

-Home treatment still requires attention, especially - attention to the item "contraindications".
+Home treatment still requires attention, especially attention to the “contraindications” point.

 • low blood pressure;